-For years my mother was my volunteer "instrument packer."
-In one two-year period she prepared more than 250 parcels of musical instruments for shipment to Florida.
+For years, my mother was my volunteer "instrument packer."
+In one two-year period, she prepared more than 250 musical instrument parcels for shipment to Florida.
 From there, Missionary Flights International took them to Port-au-Prince on one of their weekly flights.
 The retail value of all those donated instruments?
 Over $25,000.

-At Enid (Oklahoma) First Church, Rev. Jim Cooper rejoiced with his people at the end of one of their Faith Promise Convention weekends.
+At Enid (Oklahoma) First Church, then-pastor Jim Cooper rejoiced with his people at the end of one of their Faith Promise Convention weekends.
 They had pledged nearly $30,000.
-That weekend they had also given an accordion, two trumpets, and a guitar.
-In the evening service the Faith Promise thermometer on the platform had those musical instruments grouped around it.
+That weekend, they had also given an accordion, two trumpets, and a guitar.
+In the evening service, the Faith Promise thermometer on the platform showing the amount of money pledged that weekend also had those musical instruments grouped around it.

-Some years ago Larry and Martha Wilson went to Haiti as Specialized Assignment personnel.
-One of their prayers as they held some deputation services before leaving was for money to purchase a four-wheel-drive vehicle in Haiti.
+Larry and Martha Wilson went to Haiti some years ago as Specialized Assignment personnel.
+One of their prayers, as they held some deputation services before leaving, was for money to purchase a four-wheel-drive vehicle in Haiti.
 As they came down to their last service, their hopes for a jeep began to fade.
 They hadn't raised nearly enough money.
-Without a miracle in that last service they were going to fall far short.
+Without a miracle in that last service, they would fall far short.
 Undaunted, Larry and Martha committed to the Lord what seemed an insurmountable hurdle.

-After that last service in New England a couple approached them.
+After that last service in New England, a couple approached them.
 They asked if the Wilsons needed a jeep.
-This couple had a nearly-new one.
-During the service they had felt impressed to offer it to Larry and Martha as a gift.
+This couple had a nearly new one.
+During the service, they felt impressed enouigh to offer it to Larry and Martha as a gift.
 Praising the Lord, Larry and Martha took the keys and drove the jeep to Florida for shipment to Haiti.

 Through the years, other cars have been given to Nazarene World Missions as part of estate settlements.
 Even real estate has been given for world evangelism.
-Naturally, these kinds of gifts may eventually be sold to get money to plow into evangelism.
+Sometimes, these "in-kind" gifts are sold to get cash to plow into ministries.
 They originally came as possessions, however, and not as cash.
 What a help they have been in carrying on Kingdom work of helping the blind to see, cleansing the lepers, and preaching the gospel to the poor.

 Returning to Italy after our first furlough, we took with us a used photocopier.
 Colorado Springs Trinity Church had given it to us.
-During our second term of service that SCM copier made copies for the Italy District, for the Italian literature ministry, and for the Florence local church.
+During our second four-year term of service, that SCM copier made copies for the Italy District, for the Italian literature ministry, and for the Florence local church.
 We didn't have the money to buy one.
-Through the generosity of a local church, the Lord gave us that one.
+The Lord gave us that one through the generosity of a local church.

 That copier was like most machines.
 It would occasionally break down.
-Parts for it were not available in Italy.
+Not very many parts for it were available in Italy.
 What we needed then was not cash, but parts.
-Stepping in to find and send us those parts free of charge was a Nazarene family in Salem, Oregon.
-In one sense, therefore, our copier had come with a warranty covering parts- although we didn't know it at the time.
+Stepping in to find and send us copier parts free of charge was a Nazarene family in Salem, Oregon.
+In one sense, therefore, our copier had come with a warranty covering parts -- although we didn't know it at the time.
 The work of the Kingdom in Italy continued to advance because of the multi-channeled giving of Nazarenes in North America.

 Caribbean Regional Director James Hudson once led a drive to get wedding dresses for Haiti.
 People from all across the United States emptied cedar chests.
 The reason?

-Well, when people get converted in Haiti, one of the things they do in straightening up their lives is to get legally married.
+Well, when adults get converted in Haiti, one of the things they need to do to straighten up their lives is to get legally married.
 Churches often plan mass wedding ceremonies on the same day as a baptismal service.
-In Dr. Hudson's special drive, more than 100 used wedding dresses went to Haiti for new converts' weddings.
+In Dr. Hudson's special drive, more than 100 used wedding dresses were shipped to Haiti to use in new converts' weddings.
 Many of these are now hanging in closets at district offices across Haiti.
 They'll be loaned out again and again to local churches.
-During our last furlough, I got several more wedding dresses given to me by people who had heard of Haiti's need for them.
+During our last home assignment, I got several more wedding dresses given to me by people who had heard of Haiti's need for them.
 We didn't keep good calculations, but I'm sure the value of the wedding dresses sent to Haiti would be in the thousands of dollars.
 They've been a significant addition to our balanced attack.

-Five years after the Texas merger that formed the Church of the Nazarene, the Southern California District began a box work program.
+Five years after the Texas merger that formed the Church of the Nazarene, the Southern California District began a boxwork program.
 The idea was to ship boxes of personal supplies to missionary families.
-Headed by Mrs. Paul Bresee, this idea was officially sanctioned on a denominational level in 1921 by the group that would eventually become Nazarene Missions International.
+Headed by Ada Bresee (daughter-in-law of Phineas F. Bresee), this idea was officially sanctioned on a denominational level in 1921 by the group that would eventually become Nazarene Missions International.

-About 15 years ago, to better personalize our missions program, box work was expanded into LINKS.
-Those letters stand for "Loving, Interested Nazarenes, Knowing and Sharing."
-For two years at a time the general NMI office assigns missionaries to a district.
-For many churches, LINKS has meant a chance to lovingly pick out a few things at the store and send them overseas to a missionary family.
+Several years ago, to better personalize our missions program, boxwork was expanded into Links.
+Those letters used to stand for "Loving, Interested Nazarenes, Knowing and Sharing."
+Because that acronym doesn't translate into other languages, it's just "Links" now.
+For two years at a time, the global NMI office assigns missionaries to a district.
+For many churches, Links has meant a chance to lovingly pick out a few things at the store and send them overseas to a missionary family.
 Some of our children's biggest thrills come in opening parcels sent by people we had never personally met.
-Through LINKS we've made a lot of friends we've not yet seen.
+Through Links, we've made a lot of friends we've not yet seen.

-All these kinds of gifts -- which are tax-deductible as charitable giving in the United States -- increase the effectiveness of World Evangelism Fund dollars.
-Before packing up and shipping anything, however, you should write or talk to the general NMI office or to the missionaries on the field.
-Customs regulations in some countries make it impossible for people there to receive parcels.
+All these in-kind gifts -- tax-deductible as charitable giving in the United States -- increase the effectiveness of World Evangelism Fund dollars.
+However, before packing up and shipping anything. you should write or talk to the global NMI office or to the missionaries on the field.
+Customs regulations in some countries make receiving parcels impossible for people there.
 In other countries, high fees make it impractical.
 You don't want to cost the missionary more trouble and expense than the item is worth.
 So check first.